Chapter 18 : Denial, She Wrote.

 Scorpius shot me an amused sideways glance, and gave my hand a quick squeeze.
-“It’s not so bad,” he said, leaving my fingers feeling cold and lonely when he let go, “At least now we have dry clothes, modern meals and our own bedrooms.
+“It’s not so bad,” he said, leaving my fingers feeling cold and lonely when he let go, “at least now we have dry clothes, wholesome meals and our own bedrooms.
 Life is looking up, Weasley.”

 By lunch time the sight of a legal document made my stomach turn, and I was so hungry I had begun to eat my wand.
 There was a communal meal set out in the kitchen for us, so I headed eagerly that way with the rest of the throng.

 Lunch consisted of a variety of different lettuce sandwiches, and after piling a selection of each on my plate, I went over to join Scorpius on a bench by the corner.

 “How’s it going?”
 I asked him, sliding up onto the cool metal.
 It was a sweltering hot day again, as bad as that one on the train.
 I had my hair up in a chaotic twirl, and had undone the first few buttons on my dress.
 Scorpius seemed to have done the same.